 Different incident types require different kinds of notification to OLES.
 Based on legislative mandates in Welfare and Institutions Code sections 4023 and 4427.5 et seq., and agreements between OLES and the department, certain serious incident types are required to be reported to OLES within two hours of their discovery.
-Notification of these "Priority One" incident types was deemed to be satisfied by a telephone call to the OLES hotline in the two-hour period and the receipt of a detailed report within 24 hours of the time and date of discovery of the reportable incident.
-"Priority Two" threshold incidents require notification within 24 hours of the time and date of discovery.
-Priority One and Two threshold incident types are shown in the tables below.
+Notification of these Priority 1 incident types was deemed to be satisfied by a telephone call to OLES hotline in the two-hour period and the receipt of a detailed report within 24 hours of the time and date of discovery of the reportable incident.
+Priority 2 threshold incidents require notification within 24 hours of the time and date of discovery.
+Priority 1 and 2 threshold incident types are shown in the tables below.

 On April 28, 2022, OLES changed reporting requirements for sexual assault allegations.
-Sexual assault allegations against staff, law enforcement or unidentified person(s) remained a priority one notification.
-Resident on resident sexual assault allegations and allegations of sexual assault that occurred before the resident was in the care of DDS became a priority 2 notification.
-Priority One and Two incident types are listed in the tables below.
+Sexual assault allegations against staff, law enforcement or unidentified person(s) remained a Priority 1 notification.
+Resident-on-resident sexual assault allegations and allegations of sexual assault that occurred before the resident was in the care of DDS became a Priority 2 notification.
+Priority 1 and 2 incident types are listed in the tables below.